-*We had over 225 participants last year for an extremely fun and worthy cause.
+*We had over 200 participants last year for an extremely fun and worthy cause.
 Kate Waidmann was a former women's soccer player at Embry-Riddle.
 After a long and courageous battle with cancer, she passed away in November 2014.
 The first Color Me Kate 5k was a highlight in her life, so we've committed to keep it going in her honor.
-This year's proceeds will honor Kate Waidmann's legacy at Embry-Riddle and go towards her foundation, Souls of the Beach.
-This foundation donates money towards cancer research as well as the Embry-Riddle Kate Waidmann Memorial Scholarship.
+This year's proceeds will honor Kate Waidmann's legacy through a memorial scholarship at Embry-Riddle and go towards her foundation, Souls of the Beach.
+This foundation donates money towards cancer research.

 Registration opens at 9am

 1 Mile Kids Color Run starts at 10a

 *Only the first 150 registered participants are guaranteed an event shirt